FINTECH2526-OIL/oil-gnn-prediction/DATA_PIPELINE.md

 ## What It Does

-Every day at 6:00 AM ET (after oil markets close), the pipeline:
+Every trading day at 7:15 AM Asia/Singapore (≈6:15 PM Eastern on the prior U.S. trading day), the pipeline:

 1. **Fetches GDELT News Data** - Downloads the previous day's global news events
 2. **Fetches Oil Prices** - Gets latest WTI and Brent prices from Alpha Vantage